NightPingu16/Drone_Detection/Dataset_Drones/README.md

 - **train/images and valid/images**: Contain the training and validation images, respectively.
 - **train/labels and valid/labels**: Contain the corresponding annotation files for each image.
+- The Dataset Should be in this Format so it could easily be accessed for Training through data.yaml

 **Annotation Format :**\
 Each label file contains one or more lines, each in the format:\